wesleycamargo/azure-docs.pt-br/articles/data-catalog/data-catalog-whats-new.md

 <properties
-   pageTitle="Novidade no Catálogo de Dados do Azure | Microsoft Azure" description="Este artigo fornece uma visão geral dos novos recursos adicionados ao Catálogo de Dados do Azure." services="data-catalog" documentationCenter="" authors="steelanddata"
+   pageTitle="What's New in Azure Data Catalog | Microsoft Azure" description="This article provides an overview of new capabilities added to Azure Data Catalog." services="data-catalog" documentationCenter="" authors="steelanddata"